engie-group/zabel-elements/README.md

 - The **zabel.elements.clients** module
 - The **zabel.elements.images** base classes module

 There is one _image_ per client (hence one image per element).
-Images are classes with a standardized constructor and a `run()` method and are how code is packaged so that it can be deployed on the Zabel platform.
+Images are classes with a standardized constructor taking no parameters and a `run()` method and are how code is packaged so that it can be deployed on the Zabel platform.

 ## zabel.elements.clients